 nsp._domainkey.mcsmemail.eu.
 3600 IN TXT "v=DKIM1\; k=rsa\; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQChZM8yjegaKfd0ssKyezTW/7xbDSNc0uPd50xa5/ecerv1v3mHKM+T7mClzRmIEx+Ji6AisVeo2uvjTYPemHFMBlQpuS/4zc2QxWHqp62FSQ7lASBOzDfUrIwayPVqwSPD6NrnfVSWoUNrFGGSVeU5uLASecBzTfxPukqTHgYKhQIDAQAB"

-Public key encryption method
+The public key encryption method

 The DKIM public key